Log-benjamin/alx-system_engineering-devops/0x02-shell_redirections/README.md

 The 9 Taskk Script  duplicates the last line of the file iacta.
 The 10 Task Script deletes all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders.
 The 11 task scrip counts the number of directories and sub-directories in the current directory.
+The 12 task  script  displays the 10 newest files in the current directory.